DavidMertz/RegEx_Puzzles/book.md

 ```

 Identifying a pair is basically identical.
 We simply need to settle for
-one copy of a card number rather two copies.
+one copy of a card number rather than two copies.

 ```python
 def is_pair(hand):